tmobile/magentaA11y/_checklist-native/alert-dialog.md

   - Use composable `AlertDialog` which uses the title as the programmatic name

 ### Role
-- Required: Screen reader user is confined inside a modal, communicating an alert/modal is present.
+- Required: Screen reader user is confined inside an alert, communicating an alert is present.

 - **Android Views**
   - Android view component `AlertDialog` has the dialog role defined